Gokztechz/cover-page-design/README.md

 ## Step 2:
 Create an app in the Django interface.
 ## Step 3:
-Create a folder named 'static' in the app folder.
+Create a folder named as 'static' in the app folder.
 ## Step 4:
 Create a new HTML file in the static folder.
 ## Step 5:
-Write the HTMl code with relevant CSS properties.
+Write HTML code with relevant CSS properties.
 ## Step 6:
 Choose the appropriate style and color scheme.
 ## step 7:
 Insert the images in their appropriate place.
 ## step 8:
-Publish the website in the localHost
+Publish your website in LocalHost

 ## Code:
 ```<!DOCTYPE html>